 This paper describes EU4ALL project which has been exploring how to present customized learning materials and services for people with disabilities.
 A number of the technical components of the EU4ALL framework are described.
+This is followed with a brief description of prototype implementations.
+OAI identifier: oai:open.ac.uk.OAI2:24935 Recommendations.
 Holistic vision for creating accessible services based on MOOCs.
 By Covadonga Rodrigo and Francisco Iniesto Abstract MOOCs are examples of the evolution of eLearning environments towards more a revolutionary computer and mobile-based scenario along with social technologies that will lead to the emergence of new kinds of learning applications that enhance communication and collaboration processes.
 The flexibility of the learning service students to learn at their own time, place and pace, enhancing continuous communication and interaction between all participants in knowledge and community building, especially benefits people with disabilities and therefore can improve their level of employability and social inclusion.